 Coming soon: Urban Gateways plans to significantly increase teen access to Chicago’s wealth of performing arts venues, and build the city’s future audiences, by offering $5 day-of tickets to performances all over Chicago for audience members age 13-19.
-Based on the TeenTix model in Seattle, the Teen Arts Pass (TAP) will allow Chicago youth to access the city’s wide array of music, dance, theatre, visual arts, movies, and more – at a price point that works for them.
+Based on the TeenTix model in Seattle, the Teen Arts Pass (TAP) will allow Chicago youth to access the city’s wide array of music, dance, theatre, and more – at a price point that works for them.

 Through the Teen Arts Pass (TAP), youth will be empowered as new arts consumers while arts partners will cultivate a new and important audience segment.
 We believe that this mutually-beneficial program will play a critical role in future sustainability for Chicago’s arts and culture sector.

 We’ve already gathered input from over 1,000 Chicago-area teens, and we know they’re excited about this initiative: 81% of teens surveyed said that if a $5 performance ticket were available to them, they would be likely or very likely to purchase the ticket and attend the event.

 Interested in more details about how this program will work?
 Just scroll down!